nitinc9/aws_iot_mailbox/README.md

   cd alexa
   ask deploy
   ```
+- After first deployment edit the deployed IAM role ```ask-lambda-Mailbox``` and attach AWSIoTFullAccess policy to it.
 - Once the skill has been deployed, enable the "Test" button to start testing the skill.